What Is Percocet (Oxycodone) Used for?

 - Weakness

-Discontinuing/Quitting Percocet (Oxycodone)
+Discontinuing/Quitting Percocet (oxycodone products)

-Some persons may prefer to opt for inpatient help as the withdrawals can be near to impossible to endure without assistance.
+Some persons may prefer to opt for inpatient help as the withdrawals can be near impossible to endure without assistance.
 There are many ways to ease the process, such as a short course of bridge medications to ease these profoundly uncomfortable withdrawals.
 More information on withdrawal management is given below in the section called “Treatment.”